-- 1. Beginning with Darius, several Persian monarchs are introduced (vv.
-1-2). - 2.
-A mighty king of Greece (Alexander) would overcome the last Persian and rule an even larger empire (v.3).

-- 3. Alexander's empire would not be given to kindred when he died but would be divided among four of his generals (v.
+- 1. Several Persian monarchs are introduced (11:2). - 2.
+A mighty king of Greece (Alexander the Great) would overcome the last Persian and rule an even larger empire (v.
+3). - 3.
+Alexander's empire would not be given to kindred when he died but would be divided among four of his generals (v.
 4).
 Within a few years two of these (the Ptolemies and the Seleucids) established dynasties that controlled most of Alexander's former empire. - 4.
 The originator of the Ptolemy dynasty, Ptolemy I Soter (one of Alexander's generals), was strong to begin with and controlled Egypt.
-He and his successors are called "the king of the South" (v.5).
+He and his successors are called "the king of the South" (v.
+5).
 "The king of the north" (v.
-6) is a reference to the Seleucid dynasty (begun by Seleucus I Nicator, another of Alexander's generals, in 312 BC), which controlled much of the former Persian Empire, particularly Syria.
+6) is a reference to the Seleucid dynasty (begun in 312 B.C. by Seleucus I Nicator, another of Alexander's generals), which controlled much of the former Persian Empire, particularly Syria.

-There is general agreement among expositors with these respective identities of "the king of the south" and "the king of the north," through 11:35.
-More particularly, practically all exegetes identify "the king of the north" in verses 21-35 (some say 21-39) with Antiochus IV Epiphanes, the last Seleucid king.
+General agreement exists among expositors with these respective identities of "the king of the south" and "the king of the north" through 11:35.
+More particularly, practically all exegetes admit that verses 21-35 (some say 21-39) refer to Antiochus IV Epiphanes, the last Seleucid king, as "the king of the north."
 However, as indicated below, a wide variety of opinions exists concerning the kingdom/king who is the subject of verses 36-45.
-Since this identity bears directly and heavily upon the understanding of chapter 12, we must give careful study to it.
+Since this bears directly and heavily upon the understanding of Chapter 12, we must give it careful attention.

-There are perhaps a dozen diverse suggestions as to who "the king" of verse 36 might be (Antiochus Epiphanes, a Jewish Antichrist, a single (mythical) New Testament "Antichrist," Antiochus and Antichrist [type and antitype], Herod the Great, the Roman Pope/papal system, Mohammed, the Roman Empire, et al.).
-Most conservative commentators I have read apply verses 36-45 to Antiochus in one way or another (e.g., Barnes 2:207, 240, Butler 434, Copeland 61, Henry 4:1106, Zerr 4:273).
-Barnes, attempting to avoid the difficulties involved in applying verses 40-45 to Antiochus as a continuation of his exploits from verses 36-39, suggests that they are a "recapitulation" of the material found in verses 21-39 (246-47).
-At the same time, however, many of the commentators admit the serious difficulties encountered in applying these verses to him.
-In fact, some demonstrate that one must torture the text to do so (McGuiggan 170-71, Young 246-51).
+Perhaps a dozen diverse suggestions have been offered as to whom "the king" of verse 36 might be (e.g., Antiochus Epiphanes, a Jewish Antichrist, the New Testament "Antichrist," Antiochus and Antichrist (type and antitype,) Herod the Great, the Roman Pope/papal system, Mohammed, the Roman Empire, et al.).
+Most conservative commentators I have read apply verses 36-45 to Antiochus in one way or another.
+5 Many of them at the same time, however, admit that serious difficulties inhere in applying these verses to him.
+In fact, some demonstrate that one must torture the text to do so.6 introduced in this verse.
+To me the difficulties involved in finding a new kingdom/king in verses 36-45, while not totally absent in any, are indeed fewer in some than in attempting to apply them to Antiochus.
+If this is the case, who then is the most likely ruler or empire under consideration?
+I suggest that the answer that makes the most sense is the Roman Empire for at least the following reasons:

 Without doubt, at first glance verse 36 seems to refer to Antiochus (the subject of the preceding verses).
-However, with the difficulties involved in consistently applying this and succeeding verses to him, many commentators believe some different king or government is introduced in this verse.
-To me, the difficulties involved in assigning a new kingdom/king to verses 36-45 - while not totally absent - are indeed fewer than in attempting to assign them to Antiochus.
+However, with the difficulties involved in consistently applying this and succeeding verses to him, many commentators believe some different king or government is